-Alex Park has captivated audiences around the world with his colorful musicianship and stunning technique.
+Alex Park is an artist, international concert guitarist, and educator.
 He has played concerts throughout the United States, Canada, Germany, and Austria.
+Classical guitar virtuoso Christopher Parkening stated that “Alex captivates the audience with distinct artistry through his polished technique and brings out the instrument’s intrinsic tone.”
 Alex has received numerous competition awards; he was the winner of the Thomas M. Osborn Concerto Competition at Pepperdine University, and was given the opportunity to perform the Concierto de Aranjuez by Joaquin Rodrigo with the Pepperdine Orchestra.
-Alex has also been a prizewinner for the 2019 Parkening International Guitar Competition, Philadelphia Classical Guitar Competition, the Orange County Guitar Circle Competition, the American Guitar Society's Bickford Award, the Classics Alive Young Artists Competition, the Pacific Guitar Competition, and the 2016 Lee Ritenour’s Six String Theory Competition.
-Alex also performs in a guitar duo with his brother Wesley Park as the Park Brothers Guitar Duo.
+Alex has also been a prizewinner for the 2019 Parkening International Guitar Competition, Philadelphia Classical Guitar Competition, Orange County Guitar Circle Competition, American Guitar Society's Bickford Award, the Classics Alive Young Artists Competition, Pacific Guitar Competition, and the 2016 Lee Ritenour’s Six String Theory Competition.